bjh21/mal/docs/GC.md

 `EVAL` and trace all paths that might reach `EVAL` again.
 In many of these, the arguments to `EVAL` (`ast` and `env`) will be referenced, so those should be put into `gc_roots` for the duration of `EVAL`.

-The simplest way that `EVAL` can call `EVAL` is through `eval_ast`, introduced in step 2.
-When evaluating elements of a list, vector, or hash-map, `eval_ast` needs to ensure that the list where evaluated items are accumulating is in `gc_roots`.

-In step 3, `def!` is introduced, but it doesn't directly allocate any objects and so can be ignored.  `let*` on the other hand allocates a new environment, so that needs to be preserved.
-Happily every call to `EVAL` from within `let*` passes that as `env`, so it will naturally be preserved.

 Step 4 introduces `if`, which is unproblematic, and `fn*`, which is slightly less so.  `fn*` doesn't directly cause `EVAL` to invoke